-Ups, downs and the race for Europe
+Ups, downs and who qualified for Europe?

 Scottish League Two

-Champions Kelty Hearts clinched automatic promotion to Scottish League One with a 1-0 win over Stenhousemuir on 26 March.
+Champions Kelty Hearts clinched automatic promotion to Scottish League One with a 1-0 win over Stenhousemuir on 26 March, while Edinburgh City were promoted on 13 May after overcoming Annan Athletic in the play-off final.

-Annan Athletic, Forfar Athletic and one more team will enter a play-off with the ninth-placed League One side.

-The bottom side - which will be Cowdenbeath unless they win their four remaining games and Elgin lose all theirs - will enter a play-off on 7 and 14 May against the winners of a play-off between the Highland League champions and Lowland League winners Bonnyrigg Rose Athletic, scheduled for 23 and 30 April.
-The overall winners will take the final place in League Two for 2022-23.
+Cowdenbeath were relegated to the Lowland League on 14 May after losing a play-off to Lowland champions Bonnyrigg Rose Athletic, who will replace them in League Two in 2022-23.